openshift-kni/lifecycle-agent/docs/image-based-upgrade.md

 There are two implementations of extra manifests:

-- If the target cluster is integrated with ZTP Gitops, the site specific manifests can be automatically extracted by the operator during the upgrade stage.
-Manifests with a label of `lca.openshift.io/target-ocp-version: “4.y.x” will be extracted and applied after rebooting to the new version.
+- If the target cluster is integrated with ZTP GitOps, the site specific manifests can be automatically extracted by the operator during the upgrade stage.
+Manifests that have the `ran.openshift.io/ztp-deploy-wave` annotation and are labeled with `lca.openshift.io/target-ocp-version: “4.y.x” will be extracted and applied after rebooting to the new version.

-- If the target cluster is not integrated with ZTP Gitops the extra manifests can be provided via configmap(s) applied to the cluster.
+- If the target cluster is not integrated with ZTP GitOps the extra manifests can be provided via configmap(s) applied to the cluster.
 These configmap(s) specified by the
 `extraManifests` field in the [IBU CR](#imagebasedupgrade-cr).
 After rebooting to the new version, these extra manifests are applied.

 ## Target SNO Prerequisites